 AMP as events in New Relic Insights

-AMP activity is captured in the ‘BrowserInteraction’ event type, which is reportable in Insights, and lets you run detailed NRQL queries on AMP data to investigate the performance of these pages.
+AMP activity is captured in the ‘browserInteraction’ and ‘pageView’ event types, which are reportable in Insights, and let you run detailed NRQL queries on AMP data to investigate the performance of these pages.
 We’ve added an additional attribute to let you filter and compare AMP events to non-AMP events:

 SELECT * FROM browserInteraction WHERE MobileOptimized = 'amp' OR SELECT * FROM pageView WHERE MobileOptimized = 'amp'

 With the AMP data stored as events in Insights, you can create customized Insights dashboards to measure the AMP performance, as show below:

 AMP in New Relic Synthetics

-With this AMP release, customers can leverage New Relic Synthetics’ uptime monitor to create tests that monitor and compare AMP pages, and help establish baselines around the performance seen by end users.
+With this beta AMP release, customers can leverage New Relic Synthetics to monitor AMP pages, and help establish baselines around the performance seen by end users.
 Customers can also monitor pages against their competitors’ pages to show how their performance compares in various markets.

 Get started with AMP monitoring today

 AMP monitoring is now available in beta to all New Relic Browser customers.
 The agent captures the AMP performance metrics and sends it to your Browser account.
 To get started with AMP performance monitoring, contact your account representative, and check out our technical docs for more details about the New Relic Browser AMP feature.